Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When the Cardano project first started to take shape in 2015, the overarching aim was to change the way cryptocurrencies are designed and developed.
 According to its whitepaper, “The overall focus beyond a particular set of innovations is to provide a more balanced and sustainable ecosystem that better accounts for the needs of its users as well as other systems seeking integration.”

 That all sounds great in theory, but what real-world uses does the platform have?
-Cardano can be used:

-- To digitise physical assets
+- To digitize physical real-world assets

-What is Ada and what does it do?
+What is ADA and what does it do?

 What makes Cardano unique?